Negative Air Ionization: Some Questions from Our Visitors

 It is very important for people like you to make their findings known to try to jog the system.
 Your participation in CET is one step in that direction!

 This collection of questions and answers has been shortened, and edited, for clarity.
-For more questions, and answers, please go to Ask the Doctor.
+For more questions, and answers, please go to Ask our Experts.